Skip to Main Content

 Attention Deficit Hyperactivity Disorder (ADHD)

 ADHD is a common disorder that most often develops during early developmental years.
-While parents or other adults who have contact with the child, may see various behaviors in a young child, it is most often not diagnosed prior to entering elementary school.
+While parents or other adults who have contact with the child may see various behaviors in a young child, it is most often not diagnosed prior to entering elementary school.
 Many practitioners will not diagnose before the age of six.

 Many parents or teachers will observe a lack of focus and concentration in the child.
 Adults may have to ask the child several times to complete one task.
 They may notice the child "daydreaming" or focusing on things that are irrelevant to the task at hand.
 Parents will often describe impulsive behaviors such as saying or doing things without thinking about the consequences of their actions.

-Parents will also describe the child's inability to sit still and is often in constant motion.
+Parents will also describe the child's inability to sit still, and is often in constant motion.
 Parents may also report that they see their child exhibit behaviors that are representative of or be able to report feeling overwhelmed, anxious, or depressed.
-There are three forms of ADHD, inattentive, hyperactive, and combined type.
+There are three forms of ADHD: inattentive, hyperactive, and combined type.

 A therapists plays with a child while also talking about school concerns.

 These are just some of the concerns that we hear from parents.
 Again, the reason for these school concerns may vary from anxiety, depression, a learning disability, bullying, ADHD, an unidentified trauma, and family discord, to substance abuse, peer pressure, and self-esteem issues.
-Regardless of the reason, change in behavior for children and adolescents is often evidence that an underlying concern exists.
+Regardless of the reason, a change in behavior for children and adolescents is often evidence that an underlying concern exists.

 A therapist and a child with autism have a creative therapy session.

-Autism Spectrum Disorders
+Autism Spectrum Disorders in Adolescents & Childrens

 There are various treatment interventions for children on the spectrum.
 These interventions are based on the severity of the disorder.
-Applied Behavioral Analysis is an extremely effective intervention for those children with a more severe form of Autism.
+Applied Behavioral Analysis is an extremely effective intervention for children with a more severe form of autism.
 Those children who are higher functioning can benefit from different forms of talk therapy.

 Typical reasons for seeking out treatment may be to:

-Mental Health Services and Therapy for Teens
+Mental Health Services and Therapy for Teens in Commerce & West Bloomfield, MI

 Adolescence can be a tough time, and it's no wonder that so many teens struggle with mental health issues such as anxiety and depression.
 Fortunately, there is help available.
 Therapy can provide teens with the tools they need to navigate the challenges of adolescence and develop healthy coping skills.
 Mental health services can also offer support for families who are struggling to cope with a teen's mental health issues.